-- Policies with a direct positive relationship with this objective include SP4 and SP2 and supporting polices such as ENV4, ENV5 and ENV6.
-These include provisions for biodiversity protection and enhancement. - Other policies that may help to protect biodiversity resource include those on protection of the countryside from development.
-However, as recognised in policy ENV6 nature conservation assets should be protected wherever they are found.
+- 10.16 Potential positive impacts: - Policies with a direct positive relationship with this objective include SP4 and SP2 and supporting polices such as ENV4, ENV5 and ENV6.
+These include provisions for biodiversity protection and enhancement.

-- It is inevitable that development puts the biodiversity assets at risk.
+- Other policies that may help to protect biodiversity resource include those on protection of the countryside from development.
+However, as recognised in policy ENV6 nature conservation assets should be protected wherever they are found. - 10.17 Potential adverse impacts: - It is inevitable that development puts the biodiversity assets at risk.
 This includes development of greenfield land for employment and housing.
 However, development on previously developed land may also harm the biodiversity resource, especially where land has been vacant a long time and habitats have begun to re-establish. - Particular risks to biodiversity arise from opencast mineral working.
 The removal of all topsoil and vegetation can have an irreversible impact on nature conservation sites, although good quality restoration can mean new habitats can be established in the long-term.
-Change to the natural environmental will be inevitable. - New development can also increase habitat fragmentation, as important connecting routes and features are lost through the clearance of sites, such as hedgerows, ponds, scrub and trees. - Increased car travel and use of water may put some biodiversity at risk from deterioration in the air and water quality as well as water quantity that habitats rely on.

-10.18 Recommendations:

-- Development may have an impact on the internationally designated nature conservation sites in the County Borough.
-The LDP should recognise the status of the sites and findings of the HRA and ensure appropriate wording is in place to avoid direct and indirect impacts on these sites. - New parks and open space is anticipated to be delivered over the plan period.
-The LDP should recognise the multifunctional potential of all open space.
+Change to the natural environmental will be inevitable. - New development can also increase habitat fragmentation, as important connecting routes and features are lost through the clearance of sites, such as hedgerows, ponds, scrub and trees. - Increased car travel and use of water may put some biodiversity at risk from deterioration in the air and water quality as well as water quantity that habitats rely on. - 10.18 Recommendations: - Development may have an impact on the internationally designated nature conservation sites in the County Borough.
+In implementing the LDP, the Council should recognise the status of the sites and findings of the HRA and ensure appropriate measures are in place to avoid direct and indirect impacts on these sites. - New parks and open space is anticipated to be delivered over the plan period.
+The Council should recognise the multifunctional potential of all open space.
 This should include protecting or incorporating features that enhance biodiversity and the landscape.
-A Green Infrastructure plan for the County Borough should include biodiversity protection and enhancement. - New features of development can also be used to enhance biodiversity, including landscaping using native species and using sustainable drainage systems to create new aquatic and wetland habitats.
-Policies relating to these requirements should be strictly enforced, avoiding the species poor landscaping that can often characterise landscape planting. - Pollution impacts on water will need to be controlled through building practices, ensuring there is sufficient sewage treatment capacity to accommodate growth, and management of the water environment by Environment Agency Wales and utilities companies.
+The Green Infrastructure Plan for the County Borough should include biodiversity protection and enhancement. - New features of development can also be used to enhance biodiversity, including landscaping using native species and using sustainable drainage systems to create new aquatic and wetland habitats.
+Policies relating to these requirements should be strictly enforced, avoiding the species poor landscaping that can often characterise landscape planting. - Pollution impacts on water will need to be controlled through building practices, ensuring there is sufficient sewage treatment capacity to accommodate growth, and management of the water environment by Natural Resources Wales and utilities companies.